MBC Stories Header

 Katie E.

-Since I look good, nobody ever asks how I’m doing anymore or offers support like they used too.
+Since I look good, nobody ever asks how I’m doing anymore or offers support like they used to.

 Katie E.